Topological approaches to knotted electric charge distributions: The relationship between the critical set and the Morse code of equipotential surfaces

 By taking a tubular neighborhood and then taking the boundary, we can see that $S_i$ is a disjoint union of $S_{i-1}$ and a sphere $S^2$.
 The flux integral of the electric field over a connected component of an equipotential surface is strictly positive.
 Therefore, each of these equipotential surfaces encapsulates electric charge by Gauss' Law, but this contradicts the fact that our charge distribution, the knot $K$, is connected by assumption.
 Hence, $w$ is nontrivial and we can see that $G_i < G_{i-1}$.

-Now we can use Lemmas 1 and 2 to show $G_i = G_{i-1} - 1$.
+Now we can the facts that $m_2 = m_1 - 1$ and that $m_1 + m_2 + 1 = N$ to show $G_i = G_{i-1} - 1$.
 There are $m_1$ instances of consecutive terms in the Morse code increasing by $1$ by the first statement of the theorem.
-Therefore, there are $m_2 = m_1 - 1$ instances of consecutive terms of the Morse code decreasing by a strictly positive integer.
+Therefore, there are $m_1 - 1$ instances of consecutive terms of the Morse code decreasing by a strictly positive integer.
 Since the Morse code begins at $0$ and ends at $1$, we can deduce that each of these reductions must be a reduction by $1$. \end{proof}

-Not all critical sets are distinct.
-In an embedding of the trefoil with order $3$ rotational symmetry, there is a critical point that is not the origin.
-By symmetry, there are two other critical points, but each of these distinct critical points has the same potential, again by symmetry.
-This phenomenon occurs in other knots with symmetry.
-By introducing a perturbation in the knot, we can change a nondistinct Morse code into a distinct Morse code.

 We now state a corollary on the structure of a Morse code.

 \begin{corollary} The lowest nonzero critical value $V_1$ of a distinct Morse code cannot correspond to a critical point of index $2$.
 Therefore, $G_1 = 1$. \end{corollary}